juxor/afaq/markdown/secI1.md

 operative association would be able to enter into contractual relations with others"_, could be _"described as an early form of 'market socialism'"_.
-In fact, _"instead of Lange-type models, the term 'market socialism' is more appropriately to such systems.
+In fact, _"instead of Lange-type models, the term 'market socialism' is more appropriately used to refer to such systems.
 Market socialism, in this more appropriate and meaningful sense, involves producer co-operatives that are owned by the workers within them.
-Such co-operatives sell their products on markets, with genuine exchanges of property rights"_ (somewhat annoyingly, Hodgson incorrectly asserts that _"Proudhon described himself as an anarchist, not a socialist"_ when, in reality, the French anarchist repeatedly referred to himself and his mutualist system as socialist). [**Economics and Utopia**, p.
+Such co-operatives sell their products on markets, with genuine exchanges of property rights"_ (somewhat annoyingly, Hodgson incorrectly asserts that _"Proudhon described himself as an anarchist, not a socialist"_ when, in reality, the French anarchist repeatedly referred to himself and his mutualist system as socialist). [**Economics and Utopia**,
+p.
 20, p.
 37 and p.
 20]

 Thus it is possible for a socialist economy to allocate resources using markets.
 By suppressing capital markets and workplace hierarchies, a mutualist